The Seed of Victory (7.00)

 A cheap early-game item.
 Most supports buy this for inexpensive stats to stay alive more easily, but Lone Druid doesn’t have this problem after level 6 since True Form gives him more health.
 The real reason you buy this is to get more movement speed and attack speed for a short time with the active.
 Rabid and boot upgrades should make this a non-issue.
 I just don’t see the need for it.

 After 7.00, it was reworked, so that it now offers movement speed passively and gives mana regeneration instead of health regeneration.
-This makes it a much more viable item for Lone Druid, and I will give it due testing and reconsideration.
+I will give it due testing and reconsideration.

 Gameplay (Game Progression)

 Lone Druid can lane anywhere on the map and still be somewhat relevant.
 My experience is that mid is the best place to spend the laning phase, as you will only have to deal with one person and be able to quickly take the tower if they leave.
 As such, I will assume you are mid-laning for the remainder of this section.
 I may perhaps expand the guide with gameplay sections relevant to other lanes in the future.

 NOTE: This section of the guide was written before I added the Battle Druid build, so it will probably reflect that perspective.
 I'll update it in time to account for the new build.